-Inspection requirements are currently fairly limited in the 2015 and 2018 IBC for mass timber structures.
-These have been expanded in the 2021 IBC for Type IV-A, IV-B and IV-C building types.
+While inspection requirements for mass timber structures are fairly limited in the 2015 and 2018 IBC, they were expanded in the 2021 IBC for Type IV-A, IV-B and IV-C building types.
 It is likely that, as mass timber construction becomes more common, the building code will define required inspections more explicitly.
 However, some jurisdictions or specific building occupancies may already necessitate more rigorous inspections, or the engineer of record may think it appropriate to inspect certain connections.
 Typically, jurisdictions in hazardous wind or seismic regions require more inspections of connections if the mass timber element is part of lateral force-resisting system (LFRS).
 Potential inspection items include bearing area, fastener type and spacing, steel sizes, and grout and/or embed placement.
 The inspection strategy will depend on whether the connection and fastener are visible once installed or require in-progress inspection, and whether the connection must be inspected more than once to verify appropriate installation.
 Depending on the required inspections, it may be advantageous to alter a connection.